paraswadhwa/Customer_Management/README.md

  1. This will display all the customer details created by you in the form
     of a table.
- 2. Search button on the top right will help you to filter records from the server side on the basis of a no. of fields such as name,mobile,phone,email.
+ 2. Search button on the top right will help you to filter records from the server side on the basis of a no. of fields such as name,mobile,phone,email,address.
  3. Datatables are used to implement pagination.Maximum 5 records
     are displayed on a single page.
  4. Clicking on the delete button corresponding to any row will delete the